camelot-os/sentry-kernel/doc/concepts/concepts/initial.rst

 .. note::
    the entrypoint symbol name is not a requirement but instead more a convention accepted by all toolchains.
-Entrypoint symbol can be overriden by linker script but the usage of `_start` symbol avoid this
+Entrypoint symbol can be overridden by linker script but the usage of `_start` symbol avoid this

 The given arguments are used in order to inform the userspace job of the current run identifier and to allow initialization of the stack smashing protection.

-Sentry is not resposible for upper layers implementation, although, a typical call stack model would be:
+Sentry is not responsible for upper layers implementation, although, a typical call stack model would be:

 .. code-block:: C